-Cast upstream and then allow the bait to drift back downstream through the current.
-After casting out, leave the bail open, and the line will free-spool as the bait is carried along and downward with the current.
-Use your forefinger to control the line payout and the drift.
+The baited hook is cast upstream and then allows the bait to drift back down through the current.
+After casting out, I leave the bail open to allow the line to free-spool as the bait is carried along and downward with the current.
+I use my forefinger to control the line as it payouts during the drift.

 Fine-Tuning the Drift

 The river is about 14' deep off the dock at high tide.
 The best time to fish is between an hour before high tide to about 1-1/2 hours after high tide.
 Ideally, the combination of baited hook and swivel hardware carries the bait downward through the current and near the bottom for the better part of the drift.